ankowals/saf/README.md

 ConfigurationData is a data that shall be loaded to the SUT before test suite is started.
 It can contain stuff like links configuration (ip address on the machine, ports, users, passwords, listeners configuration, urls, log level etc.) but it shall also contain business configuration that is applicable for particular application like for example tariff configuration etc.

-Usually it is enough to load configuration data once using separate feature file or manually or by using any 3rd party tool that can do it for us.
+Usually it is enough to load configuration data once using separate feature file, manually or by using any 3rd party tool that can do it for us.

 TestData is a data that shall be given as an input for particular test.
 For example assuming we are testing different tariffs on particular offer we can give as an input an offer name.
 Other example can be a test where we would like to login to a web page.
 In this case part of the test data can be a particular login and password that we are going to use during test execution.
 Please keep in mind that login and password shall be earlier created on system under test as a part of configuration data.